Ivanclj/msia423-final-project/src/README.md

 Makefile: for convenient execution

-Note: Please clone or download this repo before proceeding. upload_data.py needs to be run in AWS so please clone this repo to the AWS environment.
+Note: Please clone or download this repo before proceeding. upload_data.py needs to be run in AWS so please clone this repo to the AWS environment, and cd <path_to_repo>

 #### Setup Environment with `conda`